kolov/notipy/README.md

 To select the watch implementation:
  - new Notipy() will use the scan implementation by default
  - If environment variable notipy.mode is defined, (values inotify or scan), it will ne honoured
- - Or jus creat new Notipy(Mode.INOTIFY) etc.
+ - Or jus create new Notipy(Mode.INOTIFY) etc.